pafcloud/terraform-actions/terragrunt/run-terragrunt/README.md

 ### Git hooks

-There's git hook provided in [.githooks/pre-commit].
+There's a git hook provided in [.githooks/pre-commit].

 The hook will make sure that the code is compiled if any js file has been changed.